 Dividing Marital Property Can Be Complicated.
 Getting An Experienced Attorney Is Vital.

 A divorce is a uniquely stressful undertaking.
 Aside from confronting the dissolution of your marriage, you must also look ahead to what your next chapter may be.
 As you seek to move forward, the assets you retain to help rebuild your life are important, and how you choose to protect them matters.

 The state of South Carolina adheres to equitable distribution laws as they pertain to marital property.
 That means all property acquired during the length of a marriage is eligible for division.
-Property that is acquired by a spouse prior to marriage or via inheritance is often shielded.
+Property that is acquired by a spouse prior to marriage or via inheritance is usually not subject to division.
 This is also true for any property that is noted in a prenuptial agreement.

 - The duration of the marriage

 Because of what is at stake, you can ill afford to face marital property division proceedings alone.
 By turning to the services of an effective attorney, you can strengthen your position and stand a better chance of getting what you deserve.